 When we went to court my dad, next of kin said under oath he knew my Aunt was leaving everything to me, the niece.
 Then he went and hired an attorney to fight the estate and take it all since he is next of kin.
 Is there any case file examples showing where this is can be over turned since he...
 Read more »

 I am not quite sure I understand the exact specifics of your situation, but if you have a valid Last Will and Testament that names you as the beneficiary of an estate, then it really does not matter what any one says about it, you would be the beneficiary.
-However, the Will must be "proved" to be...Read more »
+However, the Will must be...Read more »

 The basic answer is that a person may leave their home to the beneficiary of their choice, be it a new spouse or children from a previous marriage.
 However, when a person remarries and does not have a prenuptial agreement, the surviving spouse will have certain rights in the estate of the...Read more »